krishna555/TikTokScraperScripts/README.md

    - Add keywords to the list marked by `var keywords = ` in `searchPageExample` function to scrape the search pages related to these keywords.
 3. **Enabling Tag Page:** Code to enable tag page is active by default.
    - Add keywords to the list marked by `var keywords = ` in `tagPageExample` function to scrape the tag pages related to these keywords.

+Clear the `extracted_data` directory to prevent outputs from being appended to existing `data_*` files.
+Run `node server.js` before activating the extension.
+Now activate the extension to get all the URLs once the server is running locally.

 </details>